 Baileys Harbor, Corner of West Meadow and Ahrens Road, (mile 64.1 century, 34 Metric Century and 50-mile route, mile 12 of the 25-mile route),

-:30 am – 1:30 pm
+Open 8:30 am – 1:30 pm

-Serving: Water, Gatorade, bananas, oranges.
+Serving: Water, Gatorade, bananas, oranges, pickle pops, & soda,

 Featured Item: Turkey and veggie subs, chips, and cookies from Piggly Wiggly.